amane1234/Wakeup_bluetooth_fix/README.md

 # Install Bluesnooze via Homebrew
 brew install bluesnooze
 ```
-* You may need to run the Bluesnooze app after installation
+* You may need to run the Bluesnooze app manually after its installation

 ---